joshuaGmartin/memory-card-app/README.md

 each click refreshes imgs in random order add 4 more artworks and do the same till failure need at least one unclicked artwork per refresh

+bugs:
+-selected art fires twice when artData changes from new level?

 -->